Leaving a Child Unattended or Unsupervised in a Motor Vehicle - Florida Statute 316.6135

 Anyone leaving the child unsupervised or unattended while the motor was running, the health of the victim was in danger, or while the child appeared in distress will receive a fine between $50 and $500.

-Call today to schedule a free 15 minute case strategy with our attorneys.
+Call today to schedule a 5 minute free consultation with our attorneys.
 Our Palm Beach Gardens Child Endangerment Attorneys want to hear your side of the story.
 We will then create a tailor-made defense strategy to your case.
 We will take depositions of the individuals involved.
 We will look at the evidence and advise you on your options.
 We can take your case to trial or negotiate a plea deal.
 Whatever you choose, know that we will be there to fight to get you the best resolution to your case.